 - Performance as Priority – Lightweight frameworks like Svelte gaining popularity for speed-focused applications.

-The Best Front End Development Frameworks for 2025
+Summary of The Best Front End Development Frameworks

 - React.js and Angular dominate as the most widely adopted frameworks for enterprises and SaaS.